PecanProject/betydb-data-access/API.md

 ## API keys

 Using an API key allows access to data without having to enter a login.
 To use an API key, simply append @?key=@ to the end of the URL.
 Each user must obtain a unique API key.

+### For admins

+Users who signed up on previous releases may not have an API key in the database.
+To create an API key for every existing user, run the command below

+    rake bety:make_keys

+This command will only be needed once.